unicode-org/message-format-wg/spec/formatting.md

 - **_Pattern Selection_** determines which of a message's _patterns_ is formatted.
   For a message with no _selectors_, this is simple as there is only one _pattern_.
   With _selectors_, this will depend on their resolution.

+  At the start of _pattern selection_,
+  if the _message_ contains any _reserved statements_,
+  emit an Unsupported Statement Error.

 - **_Formatting_** takes the resolved values of the selected _pattern_, and produces the formatted result for the _message_.